ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 Think about the benefits and segregation of duties/responsibilities between your APIs and the API management tool.

 You will be able to manage and control your APIs in one tool.
-You can implement and adjust security levels like Authentication and authorization in one place.
+You can implement and adjust security levels like authentication and authorization in one place.
-This tool makes it easy to add additional policies to different backend services.
+This tool makes it easy to add additional policies to different back-end services.
 It can improve current latency problems and will improve the maintainability and scalability of your API landscape.
 If you are still not convinced, take the time to try out a few.
 For example, Apiman has some prebuilt versions that you can download and use immediately.